Monday, December 16, 2024

 Course Materials and Week One Assignments

-Download and read the Syllabus for complete details about the course, assignments, pedagogical approach, course rules, and grading methods.
+Review Syllabus and Semester Assessments; both contain complete details about the course, assignments, pedagogical approach, course rules, and grading methods.
 You should bring the Syllabus with you to every class.
-Review Grading Information for details on your graded written and oral projects; we will discuss this at the beginning of the second class, on Tuesday, January 9.esday, to keep everyone on schedule) spread over the semester.
+We will discuss this at the beginning of the second class, on Tuesday, January 7.

 Technology and Class Conduct:

-Use of laptops, tablets, book readers, smart phones, and similar devices during class is prohibited.
+Use of laptops, tablets, book readers, smart phones, and similar devices during class is absolutely prohibited, unless you have received permission or accommodation in advance.

 Required Course Materials: